 Places where the lights are switched often

-Our CFL switching test showed that good-quality CFLs could stand being switched on and off repeatedly over more than 8000 on-off cycles.
-That means good CFLs can be used in walk-in wardrobes, toilets, bathrooms and kitchens – places where the lights are often switched on and off.
+Our switching test showed that LEDs could stand being switched on and off repeatedly over more than 12,000 cycles.
+That means LEDs are suitable for walk-in wardrobes, toilets, bathrooms and kitchens – places where the lights are often switched on and off.

 Lights with dimmers